Tim Giroux

 I grew up in Arizona, as did my dad, and his dad, and his dad, and his dad, who first arrived to the state in 1894.

-A different great-great-great-grandfather of mine was a railroad executive who apparently coined the phrase "this is a hell of a way to run a railroad".
+A different great-great-great-grandfather of mine was a railroad executive who is attributed for the phrase "this is a hell of a way to run a railroad".
 He wrote a ~1000 page career manifesto on railroads.
 I republished the final section as a short essay that's still relevant today: The Grammar of Industry.

 "Capital for all its strength is characterized by extreme timidity and looks for its defence to its agility and fleetness in running, but that it has ample capacity to take care of itself a long history makes clear." - LFL